Infant venture capital: Interview with Péter Oszkó, Chairman-CEO of PortfoLion Venture Capital

 After 12 years of advisor career at Deloitte Dr. Péter Oszkó, lawyer by trade, joined the crisis manager government of experts to become the Finance Minister of PM Gordon Bajnai.
 Following the 2010 elections Dr. Oszkó returned to the private sector and today he is CEO of PortfoLion Venture Capital Fund Management Co.
 PortfoLion, as a member of the OTP Group, a leading Hungarian and regional financial institution

-venture capital and private equity mature enough in Hungary?
+Is venture capital and private equity mature enough in Hungary?

 How open are the project owners?

-Is there reason for optimism?
+Is there any reason for optimism?

 What other sources can PortfoLion use besides JEREMIE?

-Well, AIFM projects the paranoia that evolved in the financial crisis on private equity.
+Well, AIFM projects the paranoia that evolved in the financial crisis on to private equity.
 It has saddled the industry with the heavy burden of administration.
-Nevertheless, Hungarian regulations, quite strict ones, already included them, just like JEREMIE regulations, so AIFM has not deeply affected the Hungarian market.
+Nevertheless, Hungarian regulations, quite strict ones, already included them, just like the JEREMIE regulations, so AIFM has not deeply affected the Hungarian market.

-If the market and especially its players are still living early years and innovative project owners, particularly the older generation, need more understanding, education is a must.
+If the market and especially its players are still living through their early years and innovative project owners, particularly the older generation, need more understanding, education is a must.
 What efforts are being made by the sector?